Retired Major General Ian Gordon AO

 Ms Jessica Morrison, Executive Officer

 Jessica has been involved in peace and justice movements for many years, and has been with APAN since 2011.
-She has taught extensively in social work and community development fields.
+Her background is in social work which she taught at a tertiary level.
 She is a member of Christian Peacemaker Teams and in early 2015 spent six weeks serving with their team in Hebron in Palestine.

 Michael has been a pro-Palestine activist since 2003.
 He was one of the founders of the FREE GAZA campaign to break Israel’s maritime blockade of the Gaza Strip and is a contributor to three books on the role of non-violent direct action in the struggle for Palestinian independence.